See below for some basic information to get you started: opening hours and admissions policy; registration; fire and first aid.

 - Opening hours and admissions policy

-The main entrance to the Richard Powell Library is via the Blundell Terrace fire door, entering the Library on the first floor.
+The main entrance to the Richard Powell Library is via the foyer of Garden Court, entering the Library on the ground floor.

-Members of College are allowed access 24 hours a day, in both full term and vacation, using their University ID card.
-For security, the door is kept locked; readers are reminded not to admit non-members of Sidney to the Library.
+Members of College are allowed access during the hours timetabled on LibCal, in both full term and vacation, using their University ID card.
+Outside these hours the door is currently locked.
+Please do not attempt to open the door with your card if that is the case.
+Readers are reminded not to admit non-members of Sidney to the Library.
 Surveillance cameras operate at all times.

 Alumni, members of other Colleges within the University, and all external visitors, should apply for admission by contacting Library staff in advance.
 Regrettably, during the pandemic, permission to visit is very unlikely to be granted.